SeldonIO/seldonio.github.com/api-oauth.md

 {% endhighlight %}

 where list is an array containing a list of items.
 For each item the pos specify the rank in the recommendation list

-## Preditive Scoring <a name="predictive-scoring"></a>

-This section describes the predictive scoring endpoints derived from the models created from the data sent to the events endpoint.

-### Prediction

-{% highlight http %}
-POST     /predict
-{% endhighlight %}

-The endpoint should be passed JSON containing features from which a prediction is to be made.

-Example

-A housing price predcitor based on features:

-{% highlight json %}
-{
-"num_bedrooms"    :        2,
-"detached" 	  : true,
-"postcode"    :        "SW1"
-}
-{% endhighlight %}

-Output

-{% highlight json %}
-{"size":1,"list":
-	[
-	{"prediction":400000,"predictedClass":"1","confidence":1.0}
-	]
-}
-{% endhighlight %}

 ## Appendix